rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W7.md

 ### 10.4.2 Improvements

 We can apply a high-pass filter after the 1D FT projection.
-This will help with improving blurryness when using the naive backprojection algorithm:
+This will help with improving blurriness when using the naive backprojection algorithm:

 ![](./Figures/VisComp_Fig7-17.PNG)